Xioeng/C-code/README.md

 - poker_probability_calculator.c: Computes the probabilities of each (5 or 7)-poker hand by using Monte Carlo's method using n samples.
 It implements cards as objects with two attributes: value and suit.
 - binary_tree.c & random_numbers.txt: Implements and computes a binary tree as a node recursive structure from an array that is read form a txt file ("random_numbers.txt"), it does and prints the
 (In, Pre and Post) order walks.
+- graphs_and_dijkstra.cpp: Implements min-heap and graph as classes with their basic operations.
+Also, it implements Dijkstra's algorithm and stores its solution in a ShortestPath class (implemented too).
+Contains examples to verify algorithm's functioning.